vikdevelop/pythonpackager/README.md

   "icon": "icon.png/icon.jpg/icon.ico/icon.svg/... with resolution: 128x128 px"
 }
 ```
-- create or include needed files: `appname-or-id.desktop`, and `scriptname-or-appname.py` (it is also possible to create a directory with Python scripts), and include app icon in format `png, ico, jpg, jpeg, svg...` in resolution 128x128 px.
+- create or include needed files: `appname-or-id.desktop`, and `scriptname-or-appname.py` (it is also possible to create a directory with Python scripts), and app icon in format `png, ico, jpg, jpeg, svg...` in resolution 128x128 px.
 - For create package from manifest, use command: `flatpak run com.github.vikdevelop.pythonpackager -C`.
 In the next step, enter path to manifest file, e.g.: `/home/user/pkgname`
 - **Result:**
 - if the package was created without problems, you should see an archive of your package: `packagename_version.pythonpkg.tar.zst`

-### Installation Package
+### Installation package
 - if you have package archive `packagename_version.pythonpkg.tar.zst`, can you install package to your operating system.
 - in terminal, you enter command: `flatpak run com.github.vikdevelop.pythonpackager -I` & in the next step, enter path to your package archive, e.g.: `/home/$USER/path/to/pkgname`
-- if installer did not encounter any problems, **it means that your package was installed successfully!**

-### Uninstallation Package
+### Uninstallation package
 - if you want uninstall Python package from your OS, use command: `flatpak run com.github.vikdevelop.pythonpackager -R` & in the next step, enter package name, want you uninstall.

 ## Uninstallation Python Packager from your OS